edm1/error-aware-demultiplexer/README.md

 ### Sub-command: demux

-Given the index sequences that are provided in sampleSheet.csv, it demultiplexes fastqs that are extracted by bcl2fastq.
+Using index sequences provided in sampleSheet.csv, it will demultiplex the fastqs extracted by bcl2fastq.

 ```
 usage: pypy3 aware.py demux [-h] [--uniqID <str>] [--minProb <float>]